History of the University of California, Los Angeles: More building booms

-Bond-financed construction boomed through the 1960s, the biggest building era in UCLA's history; Boelter Hall, the UCLA Neuropsychiatric Institute, Marion Davies Children's Clinic, Dickson Art Center, Engineering Reactor, Pauley Pavilion, Rieber and Hedrick residence halls, Knudsen Hall, Life Science Research Units No. 1 and No. 2., Melnitz Hall, six parking structures, Bunche Hall, Slichter Hall, Ackerman Union, University Research Library, Warren Hall, Rehabilitation, Dentistry, Public Health, and the Jules Stein Eye Institute were some of the additions made.
+Bond-financed construction boomed through the 1960s, the biggest building era in UCLA's history; Boelter Hall, the Semel Institute for Neuroscience and Human Behavior, Marion Davies Children's Clinic, Dickson Art Center, Engineering Reactor, Pauley Pavilion, Rieber and Hedrick residence halls, Knudsen Hall, Life Science Research Units No. 1 and No. 2., Melnitz Hall, six parking structures, Bunche Hall, Slichter Hall, Ackerman Union, University Research Library, Warren Hall, Rehabilitation, Dentistry, Public Health, and the Jules Stein Eye Institute were some of the additions made.
 Murphy suggested the idea of a sculpture garden in North Campus while this construction was being planned; Jacques Lipchitz's "Song of the Vowels" was the first object acquired in 1965, for $75,000 raised by Regent Norton Simon and the UCLA Art Council.

-The second "Golden Age" of UCLA Athletics
+The second "Golden Age" of UCLA athletics

 In 1964, Coach John Wooden won the first of what would become a nearly uninterrupted series of 10 NCAA basketball championships before he eventually retired in 1975.
 Tommy Prothro coached the Bruin football team to its first Rose Bowl victory, against Michigan State, in 1966.
 Quarterback Gary Beban became the first UCLA player to win the Heisman Trophy in 1967.
 One hundred national championships have been won including tennis (1965), track (1966), and volleyball (1965 & 1967); numerous conference titles were won in other sports.

 The Charles Young era

 Chancellor Murphy resigned in 1968 to take over as head of the Times Mirror Company.
 Under his tenure, enrollment had increased to 29,000, $150,000,000 in new buildings were constructed, 1000 new faculty were hired, and UCLA's annual operating budget increased from $14,000,000 to $95,000,000.
-The Regents selected Murphy's right-hand man, Charles E. Young, as the next UCLA Chancellor.
-Young was a graduate of UC Riverside who had earned his doctorate in political science at UCLA and ultimately became a full professor in that department at UCLA.
-At 36, Young was the youngest-ever chief executive officer of a UC campus and the first graduate of UCLA to become chancellor of the campus.
+The Regents selected Murphy's right-hand man, Charles "Chuck" Young, as the next UCLA Chancellor.
+After completing his undergraduate studies at the University of California, Riverside, Young had earned his doctorate in political science at UCLA and ultimately became a full professor in that department.
+At 36, Young was the youngest-ever chief executive officer of a UC campus, and the first graduate of UCLA to become chancellor of the campus.